SmartThingsDIY/esp32-aws-ble-server/README.md

 - Different Bluetooth abilities (Bluetooth Classic and BLE)
 - Sending / Receiving data from AWS IoT

-→ ESP32 dev board I used in this video: https://amzn.to/3ifzLSY
+→ ESP32 dev board I used in this tutorial: https://amzn.to/3ifzLSY

 Youtube Video
 ========